 - Hearing/listening for troubleshooting and warning signals

-- Speech communication provide technical information and communicate with employees and citizens.
+- Speech communication to provide technical information and communicate with employees and citizens.

 - May work on roofs, crawl spaces, secured areas, and confined spaces